saulbel/lana-shop/README.md

 ```

 ## Monitoring
-I decided to use Prometheus + Grafana for scrapping/showing the metrics.
-I would use AlertManager with Karma interface for alerts.
+I decided to use `Prometheus + Grafana` for scrapping/showing the metrics.
+I would use `AlertManager + Karma dashboard` for alerts.